hubsmoke/starknet-tx-hash-demo/README.md

 StarkNet Alpha v4 calculates transaction hashes based on contract address, function call, and parameters.
 Since there are no parameters, the transaction hash will always be the same when incrementCounter is called for this deployed contract.

 Counter starts at 0.
 No matter how many times incrementCounter is directly invoked, counter will always be a maximum of 1.
 However, the cairo code seems to imply the counter should increase upon each invocation.
-Each time the incrementCounter method is directly invoked, the invoker will receive the same exact transaction hash, resulting in the invocation being ignored by StarkNet Alpha v4, and thus no further state updates will be made.
+Each time the incrementCounter method is directly invoked, the same exact transaction hash will be submitted to the network, resulting in the invocation being ignored by StarkNet Alpha v4, and thus no further state updates will be made.

 # How do I make this work in practice, with a counter that increments as expected?